JuliaDocs/Highlights.jl/docs/src/man/lexer.md

 !!! note

-    The lexer *always* starts in the `:root` *state*, so this is the only *state* that needs to be provided.
+    The lexer *always* starts in the `:root` *state*, so this is the only *state* that **needs** to be provided.
 You may find that some lexer definitions can be written with only a `:root` *state*, while others may need a significant number of different *states* to function correctly.

-Each *state* is a `Vector` of *rules* that are tested against sequentially until one matches the current position in the source code that we are trying to lex.
-On a successful match we move the current position forward and begin again at the first rule of the current state.
+Each *state* is a `Vector` of *rules* that are tested against sequentially until one matches the current position in the source code that we are trying to highlight.
+On a successful match we move the current position forward and start again at the first rule of the current state.

 In the `:root` state of our `CommentLexer` we begin with